 This court also expects the parties to file discovery motions promptly if self-help fails.
 Parties who fail to do so may not seek to change the schedule on the ground that discovery proceeded too slowly to meet the deadlines set in this order.

 All discovery-related motions must be accompanied by a supporting brief, affidavit, or other document showing a prima facie entitlement to the relief requested.
 Any response to a discovery motion must be served and filed within seven calendar days of service of the motion, which the court presumes is the date the motion is filed with this court.
 Replies may not be filed unless requested by the court.
-A party is not entitled to additional response time under

-Rule 6(a) or Rule 6(e) beyond the seven calendar days ordered herein.
+A party is not entitled to additional response time under Rule 6(a) or Rule 6(d) beyond the seven calendar days ordered herein.

-For all purposes in this case, Rule 6(e) shall apply only to documents mailed via the personal service as of the date of delivery for the purpose of computing time limits.
+For all purposes in this case, Rule 6(d) shall apply only to documents mailed via the United States Postal Service.
+Use of any other courier or express service shall be deemed personal service as of the date of delivery for the purpose of computing time limits.